thomaspoignant/go-feature-flag/README.md

 _The code of this demo is available in [`thomaspoignant/go-feature-flag-demo`](https://github.com/thomaspoignant/go-feature-flag-demo) repository_.

-## Can I use GO Feature Flag with any language?

-Originally GO Feature Flag was built to be a GOlang only library, but it limits the ecosystem too much.
-To be compatible with more language we have implemented the [GO Feature Flag Relay Proxy](https://github.com/thomaspoignant/go-feature-flag-relay-proxy).
-It is a service you can host that provides an API to evaluate your flags, you can call it using HTTP to get your variation.

-Since we believe in standardization we are also implementing [OpenFeature](https://github.com/open-feature) providers to interact with this API in the language of your choice.
-_(OpenFeature is still at an early stage, so not all languages are supported and expect some changes in the future)_

 ## Getting started

 Before starting using **GO Feature Flag** you should decide if you want to use the GO Module directly or if you want to install the relay proxy.